Standard Arabic phonology: History

-Reduction of //j// and //w// between vowels occurs in a number of circumstances and is responsible for much of the complexity of third-weak ("defective") verbs.
+Reduction of //j// and //w// between vowels occurs in a number of circumstances and is responsible for much of the complexity of third-weak (or "defective") verbs.
 Early Akkadian transcriptions of Arabic names show that this reduction had not yet occurred as of the early part of the 1st millennium BC.

 The Classical Arabic language as recorded was a poetic koine that reflected a consciously archaizing dialect, chosen based on the tribes of the western part of the Arabian Peninsula, who spoke the most conservative variants of Arabic.
-Even at the time of Muhammed and before, other dialects existed with many more changes, including the loss of most glottal stops, the loss of case endings, the reduction of the diphthongs //aj// and //aw// into monophthongs //eː, oː//, etc. Most of these changes are present in most or all modern varieties of Arabic.
+Even at the time of Muhammad and before, other dialects existed with many more changes, including the loss of most glottal stops, the loss of case endings, the reduction of the diphthongs //aj// and //aw// into monophthongs //eː, oː//, etc. Most of these changes are present in most or all modern varieties of Arabic.

 An interesting feature of the writing system of the Quran (and hence of Classical Arabic) is that it contains certain features of Muhammad's native dialect of Mecca, corrected through diacritics into the forms of standard Classical Arabic.
 Among these features visible under the corrections are the loss of the glottal stop and a differing development of the reduction of certain final sequences containing //j//: Evidently, the final //-awa// became //aː// as in the Classical language, but final //-aja// became a different sound, possibly //eː// (rather than again //aː// in the Classical language).
 This is the apparent source of the alif maqṣūrah 'restricted alif' where a final //-aja// is reconstructed: a letter that would normally indicate //j// or some similar high-vowel sound, but is taken in this context to be a logical variant of alif and represent the sound //aː//.

 Historical development

 Arabic phonology has evolved over centuries, influenced by language contact and historical expansion.
-Classical Arabic phonological features have shifted in modern dialects, partly due to the spread of Arabic through conquest and trade (Versteegh, 2014).
+Classical Arabic phonological features have shifted in modern dialects, partly due to the spread of Arabic through conquest and trade.
 These changes have resulted in both the preservation of classical features and significant innovations across dialects.